frePPLe/frepple/doc/model-reference/demand.rst

                                  | This field defines a list of child demand.
+quantity       double            Requested quantity. item           item              Requested item. location       location          | Requested shipping location.
+                                 | This field can be left blank if there is only a single
-quantity       double            Requested quantity. item           item              Requested item. due            dateTime          Due date of the demand. priority       integer           | Priority of the demand relative to the other demands.
+                                   location in the model, or if a delivery operation is specified on the demand or the item. due            dateTime          Due date of the demand. priority       integer           | Priority of the demand relative to the other demands.
                                  | A lower number indicates higher priority.